stackblitz/docs/docs/guides/integration/open-from-github.md

   }
   ```

-If your project has multiple folders with their own `package.json` files, you can change where StackBlitz will look up by using
-`configPath` query parameter:
+If your project has multiple folders with their own `package.json` files, you can specify which folder should open by using the `configPath` query parameter:
 ```
 ?configPath=packages/docs
 ```